Are there any Vietnam War-era POWs still alive in Laos? – A trip to Sam Neua and Vieng Xai Caves.

 Personally I believe some men were left behind, partly from my own hearsay conversations with people in Laos, and for me at least, simply on the balance of probabilities.

-I cannot believe every living POW was handed over by the badly organized Pathet Lao to the North Vietnamese in 1973.
+I cannot believe every living POW was handed over to the North Vietnamese by the badly organized Communist fighters, called the Pathet Lao, in 1973.
 The US were in a rush to disentangle from Vietnam, it was trying to deal with the North Vietnamese, and through them, the Pathet Lao, who themselves can’t possibly have known what was going on in every corner of the far-flung jungle, and where every POW was at that time.
-They hadn’t even taken control of the whole country themselves by then.

 In such circumstances it cannot be unreasonable to believe that some men were left behind in Laos at the end of the war.